 Fears of fourth day of violence as mourners prepare for funeral of teenager shot by police.

-The killing of Grigoropoulos has touched a raw nerve among young Greeks angry at years of political scandals and rising levels of poverty and unemployment, worsened by the global economic downturn.
+The killing has touched a raw nerve among young Greeks, angry at years of political scandals and rising levels of poverty and unemployment, worsened by the global economic downturn.

 Another 79 people had been detained for questioning over the riots in which dozens of police officers have been injured.

-At Grigoropoulos’s funeral at the municipal cemetery of Palio Faliro, a residential suburb in southern Athens, some groups shouted anti-police slogans but it was mainly calm after a request from the family that respect be shown for the dead teenager.
+Some groups shouted anti-police slogans at the cemetery but the funeral was mainly calm after a request from the family that respect be shown for Grigoropoulos.

-Karolos Papoulias, Greece’s president, had appealed for calm, calling on Greeks to “honour Alexis’ memory peacefully”.
+Earlier, Karolos Papoulias, Greece’s president had appealed for calm, calling on Greeks to “honour Alexis’ memory peacefully”.

-“This is a day of mourning for us all … but there must be respect for institutions and laws,” he said in a statement.
+“This is a day of mourning for us all… but there must be respect for institutions and laws,” Papoulias said in a statement.

-One of the officers has been charged with premeditated manslaughter and the illegal use of a weapon and another as an accomplice.
+Two officers have been charged over the shooting – one with premeditated manslaughter and the illegal use of a weapon and the other as an accomplice.

 They are due to appear before a court on Wednesday and both have been suspended – along with the Exarchia precinct police chief.

-Demonstrations and violence played out in similar ways in other cities across the country as George Papandreou, the Socialist opposition leader, demanded that the conservative government step down and call elections to help end the violence.
+Meanwhile, George Papandreou, Greece’s Socialist opposition leader, has demanded that the conservative government step down and call elections to help end the violence.

 Addressing his parliamentary group on Tuesday, Papandreou said: “We claim power.
 The only thing this government can offer is to resign and turn to the people for its verdict.”